Francisco de Hoces: Disappearance and aftermath

 After the Loaisa Expedition reached the Pacific through the Strait of Magellan, the whole fleet was dispersed by another gale, and the San Lesmes was seen for the last time in late May 1526.
-The final fate of San Lesmes has been the subject of much speculation, based in some 16th-century European traces later found in different places around the South Pacific, which suggest she could have reached Easter Island, any of the Polynesian archipelagos, or even New Zealand.
-Any of these cases would represent the first European landing in the Polynesian Triangle, preceding confirmed European landings in this region by several decades.
-Australian writer Robert Langdon has been the most prominent supporter of these theories in his books The Lost Caravel and The Lost Caravel Re-explored.
+The final fate of San Lesmes has been the subject of much speculation, based in some 16th-century European traces later found in different places around the South Pacific.